Hypoxidaceae

 Hypoxidaceae is a family of flowering plants, placed in the order Asparagales of the monocots.

-The APG IV system of 2016 (unchanged from the 1998, 2003, and 2009 versions) recognizes this family.
-The family consists of four genera totalling some 160 species.
+The APG IV system of 2016 (unchanged from the 1998, 2003, and 2009 versions) accepts this family.
+The family consists of five genera, with around 160 species.

 The members of the family are small to medium herbs, with grass-like leaves and an invisible stem, modified into a corm or a rhizome.
 The flowers are born on leafless shoots, also called scapes.
 The flowers are trimerous, radially symmetric.
 The ovary is inferior, developing into a capsule or a berry.

 Uses

-Curculin is a taste modifying sweet protein that was discovered and from the fruit of a plant in this family (Curculigo latifolia).
+Curculin is a taste modifying sweet protein that was discovered from the fruit of a plant in this family (Curculigo latifolia).
 Consuming it causes water to taste sweet for a duration.